ofkm/arcane/docs/docs/templates/create-a-registry.md

 - Verify file URLs are direct download links
 - Check that files exist at specified URLs
 - Ensure proper file permissions

-**Need help?** Open an issue in our [GitHub repository](https://github.com/arcane-docker/arcane/issues) with your registry URL and error details.